Meet Our Team

 While not working Clinton enjoys gardening, camping, hiking, singing, and volunteering.
 He believes strongly in giving back to the community he lives in and helping the people around him.

 Contact Clinton at 250-755-7691, ext 52244 or email

 Christian began his career as the Assistant Equipment Manager for the Nanaimo Clippers Jr A Hockey Club.
 After a brief hiatus in Germany, he eventually returned to Nanaimo for a final season with the Nanaimo Clippers as the Equipment Manager.
-After that season, he moved on to the hospitality industry, working at Earls in Nanaimo, and eventually moving to Montreal.
+After that season, he transitioned to the hospitality industry, working at Earls in Nanaimo before relocating to Montreal.
 There, he worked at Moxies as a supervisor before working at the luxurious W hotel, perfecting his espresso artistry.
-His eye for detail, and meticulous work became noticed by several in the industry, making him an asset to any hospitality management team.
+Christian’s eye for detail, and meticulous work became noticed by several in the industry, making him an asset to any hospitality management team.

 Contact Christian at 250-755-7691, ext 52244 or email

 Emily Tait keeps all our many and multifaceted activities moving forward in her role as Administration and Development Coordinator with the Foundation.
 She brings with her a wealth of knowledge in event planning and administration.
 Emily’s strength lies in her exceptional organizational skills, ability to multi-task, and boundless enthusiasm, which she brings to every task she undertakes.